 23400.
-Is Development Sustainable? (=ENST 24400, HIPS 23400, PBPL 24400) PQ: Third- or fourth-year standing.
-This is a discussion course for students without a background in environmental issues.
-Its aim is to grapple with the "big problem" of sustainable development.
+Is Development Sustainable? (=ENST 24400, HIPS 23400, NCDV 27300, PBPL 24400) PQ: Third- or fourth-year standing required; background in environmental issues not required.
+This discussion course grapples with the "big problem" of sustainable development.
 We analyze problematical issues underlying population growth, resource use, environmental transformation, and the plight of developing nations through a consideration of economic, political, scientific, and cultural institutions and processes.
-T. Steck, S. Pieck.
+Y. Fujita, G. Davis.
 Spring.

 23500.
 The Organization of Knowledge. (=HIPS 23000, HUMA 23502, ISHU 23502) PQ: Third- or fourth-year standing.
 This course explores several structures of knowledge that students may have encountered in their core and specialized education, with the goal of enabling students to identify and explore the implications of these different structures.
 We ask whether all knowledge is relative, and if so, to what?
 When things are structured differently, does that mean that knowledge is lost?
 Or are there several diverse ways of structuring knowledge, each of which may be viable?
 We read a wide range of classical and modern thinkers in various disciplines.
 H. Sinaiko, W. Sterner.
-May be offered 2008-09; not offered 2007-08.
+Spring.

 23600.
 Social Context, Biology, and Health.
 PQ: Third- or fourth-year standing.
 We take for granted our relationships with other people as fundamental.
 Yet when these connections are absent or disrupted, our minds and biology are likewise disrupted.
 Epidemiological studies have now clearly established a relationship between social isolation and both mental and physical health.
 This course adopts an integrative interdisciplinary approach that spans the biological to sociological levels of analysis to explore the interactions involved and possible mechanisms by which the social world gets under the skin to affect the mind, brain, biology, and health.
 J. Cacioppo, M. McClintock, L. Waite.
-Not offered 2007-08.
+Not offered 2009-10.

 23900.
 Biological and Cultural Evolution. (=BIOS 29286, CHSS 37900, HIPS 23900, LING 11100, PHIL 22500/32500) PQ: Third- or fourth-year standing or consent of instructor required; core background in evolution and genetics strongly recommended.
+This course does not meet requirements for the biological sciences major.
 This course draws on readings in and case studies of language evolution, biological evolution, cognitive development and scaffolding, processes of socialization and formation of groups and institutions, and the history and philosophy of science and technology.
 We seek primarily to elaborate theory to understand and model processes of cultural evolution, while exploring analogies, differences, and relations to biological evolution.
 This has been a highly contentious area, and we examine why.
 We seek to evaluate what such a theory could reasonably cover and what it cannot.
 W. Wimsatt, S. Mufwene.
-Autumn.
+Winter.

 24100.
-Science and Religion. (=HIPS 24200) PQ: Third- or fourth-year standing.
+Science and Religion.
+PQ: Third- or fourth-year standing.
 In this course, we explore some aspects of the relations between science and religion in Western culture (e.g., Christian, Jewish, Islamic).
 Questions include: What are science and religion?
 Are they competing intellectual systems for making sense of the world?
 What are social institutions?
 Can they be in conflict with one another?
 Can they support one another?
 Each of the instructors treats these questions by examining certain historical episodes and texts to add different perspectives to the material.
-R. Perlman.
-Not offered 2007-08.
+R. Perlman, Staff.
+Not offered 2009-10.